linode/docs/docs/development/bash/bash1/index.md

 echo "MYPATH: ${MYPATH}"
 {{< /file >}}

-Notice that `PATH` is automatically available to the bash script.
+Notice that `PATH` environment variable is automatically available to the bash script.
+You can view it's current value in the output of the first `if` statement.
 The `-z` operator tests whether a variable has a length of zero or not and can be pretty handy when checking if an environment variable is set or not.

 Executing `env.sh` will create the following kind of output:

     ./env.sh

 {{< output >}}
 PATH: /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/texbin:/opt/X11/bin
 PATH: /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin:/usr/texbin:/opt/X11/bin:/tmp